pratiksha521/Hotel-Bookings-Cancellation-Analysis/README.md

 ## Insights

-- **Room Type**: Certain room types have higher cancellation rates, suggesting potential issues with those specific offerings or pricing strategies.
-- **Room Status**: There is a notable difference in cancellation rates between different room statuses, indicating that certain statuses may be more prone to cancellations.
+- **Total Cancellations**: Out of 119,390 total bookings, 44,224 were cancelled.
+This indicates a significant cancellation rate that impacts hotel revenue and resource planning.
+- **Room Status**: Desired rooms have the highest number of cancellations, suggesting that high-demand rooms are more likely to be cancelled.
+This could be due to overbooking or guests changing their preferences last minute.
+- **Guest Type**: Couples lead in both bookings and cancellations.
+This demographic's cancellation behavior may be influenced by changes in travel plans or personal reasons.
+- **Room Type**: Room type 'A' experiences the most cancellations, likely due to its popularity.
+Hotels may need to explore policies or incentives to reduce cancellations for this room type.
-- **Monthly Trends**: Cancellations peak during certain months, which could be tied to seasonality or specific events.
+- **Monthly Trends**: Cancellations are highest in certain months, such as October and August.
+This trend may reflect seasonal travel behaviors or specific events impacting hotel stays.
-- **Guest Type**: Different guest types show varying cancellation rates, pointing to potential differences in booking behaviors and preferences.
-- **Hotel Type**: Resort Hotels tend to have higher cancellation rates compared to City Hotels, possibly due to the nature of leisure versus business travel.
+- **Hotel Type**: Resort Hotels have a higher cancellation rate compared to City Hotels.
+This could be due to the leisure nature of resort stays, where plans are more flexible and subject to change.